rfuzzo/MWSE/docs/source/types/tes3mobileActor.md

 ### `attributes`
 <div class="search_terms" style="display: none">attributes</div>

 *Read-only*.
 Access to a table of 8 [`tes3statistic`](https://mwse.github.io/MWSE/types/tes3statistic/) objects for the actor's attributes.
+If you are setting player stats, instead use `tes3.setStatistic` to also update the UI immediately.

 **Returns**: